python4astronomers/python4astronomers/source/plotting/aplpy.rst

 Exercise 3
 ----------

 Use APLpy to plot one of your own FITS images!
+If you don't have any FITS files at hand, you can play with :download:`this <../files/m82_wise.tgz>` newly-released WISE data of M82!